Posted:

 I’m an avid gardener.
 It’s a hobby I developed over lockdown when I was living with my parents who are lucky enough to have space to grow vegetables in their garden.
 I find it quite relaxing and therapeutic.

 I grow all sorts.
 I’ve just recently planted my winter veg, so we’ll have some carrots soon.
 Next year I’m planning to start growing broccoli, green beans, parsnips and sweet potatoes.
 I grow so much that I end up handing it out around the office.
+I also have a growing beanie collection.
+I wore one into the office for the first time last week.
+One of my colleagues took a really strong disliking to it and has brought it up most days since.
+I thought it looked good.

 Who had the most influence on you growing up?